InfoSecSuresh/Wordlist/README.md

-Here you can find XSS payloads.
+Here you can find the good wordlists and payloads helping for penetration testing and bug bounty.